Akollek/RaspberryPiMediaPlayer/README.md

 ### TODO:
-- Get volume controls working
-- Let users choose and scp a file over
-- Error handling (cannot connect to the raspberry pi, file does not exist...)
+- Error handling (bad hostname, cannot connect to the raspberry pi, file does not exist...)